 “We caught it on September 24th here, just during our normal bird banding operation, and it was a big surprise,” said Annie Lindsay, Powdermill's Avian Research Center (ARC) Bird Banding Program Manager.

 It’s the fifth bilateral gynandromorph found at Powdermill in the last 60 years.
 The species is a Rose-breasted grosbeak.

-In a video posted on the Carnegie Museum's Tik Tok account, the pink on the underside and black color on the top of the bird's right wing is a male characteristic, while the yellow on the underside and brown color on top of the bird's left wing is a female chracteristic.
+In a video posted on the Carnegie Museum's Tik Tok account, a representative said the pink on the underside and black color on the top of the bird's right wing is a male characteristic, while the yellow on the underside and brown color on top of the bird's left wing is a female characteristic.